September Review Course Lecturer

 We also encourage you to tap into our Do or Die in Dallas, which provides an opportunity for last minute polishing or cramming.

-For ANYONE taking their 2017 oral exams, go to abog.org now to get your case list software.
-Remember the collections started, as in past tense, JULY 1, 2016.
+For ANYONE taking their 2018 oral exams, go to abog.org now to start entering your cases online.
+You can no longer create your own list or use commercial software.
+Remember the collections started, as in past tense, JULY 1, 2017.

 AOBOG ORAL Exam Candidates

 September should be a comprehensive, exhaustive review for each core topic.
-Our September 14-18 course is the perfect time to pull it all together.
-We have to brag a bit, as 99% of course attendees for the past three years have passed their oral exam!
+Our September 13-17 course is the perfect time to pull it all together.
+We have to brag a bit, as 99% of course attendees for the past six years have passed their oral exam!

-If you can’t attend the live webinar, the next best thing is our Structured Cases CD.
+If you can’t attend the live webinar, the next best thing is our Structured Cases product.
 We’ve received rave feedback that they closely simulate the exam.
-Each CD is subject-based, including Urogynecology, Oncology, OB, GYN and REI, as well as specific for each core topic.
+Each is subject-based, including Urogynecology, Oncology, OB, GYN and REI, as well as specific for each core topic.

-For those preparing for their spring exams, if you really want to get a head start, come to our November course and follow it up our three-month-long Oral Exam Webinar that addresses each core topic.
-Lucky for your that each session is archived!
+For those preparing for their spring exams, if you really want to get a head start, come to our November course and follow it up with our winter three-month-long Oral Exam Webinar that addresses each core topic.

 Did you know that our syllabus even highlights EACH core topic?
 We also have an evening session that puts each core topic under the microscope and painstakingly goes through potential exam topics.